-Gro Group any
+Group Company

-2020 2019 2020 2019

-€'000 €'000 €'000 €'000
+2021 €'000 2020 €'000 2021 €'000 2020 €'000

-Capital expenditure

-Authorised and contracted for 206 4,000 - -
+Capital expenditure Authorised and contracted for 206 206 - -

 30. Contingencies

 - (a) A guarantee for a maximum amount of €3,600,000 was issued by the Company and a subsidiary of the Group in favour of the bankers for facilities provided to the same subsidiary (Note 17). - (b) At the end of the reporting period, the Group had a contingent liability arising from an overseas court judgement requiring that a Group company implements measures to prevent a specific client from providing certain services.
 The company was ordered to pay for the costs of the court proceedings and to pay a fine of €100,000 per day subsequent to service of the said judgement, unless and until the company complies with it.
 On the basis of legal advice obtained by the Group, the company has not yet been correctly served with the judgement and, additionally, the judgement can be enforced in Malta only in the event that it is declared enforceable by the Courts in Malta.
 This legal advice obtained by the Group highlights serious doubts on the enforceability of the overseas court judgement in Malta and accordingly no provision has been recognised as the Directors are of the opinion that a cash outflow is not probable.